Roboron3042/Cyberpunk-Neon/README.md

 `cd Cyberpunk-Neon`

-## Desktop
+## Apps

-### Cursors
+### Fedilab

-While I have not made those, I recommend using [Breeze Hacked Cursor Theme](https://github.com/codejamninja/breeze-hacked-cursor-theme) (also available via [AUR](https://aur.archlinux.org/packages/breeze-hacked-cursor-theme/))
+Cyberpunk Neon Fedilab theme is featured on [https://fedilab.app/themes/](https://fedilab.app/themes/).
+You can aslo find it in this repository in apps/fedilab/fedilab_cyberpunk-neon.csv

 ### Firefox

 The official theme of Cyberpunk Neon is available in [Firefox Addons](https://addons.mozilla.org/es/firefox/addon/cyberpunk-neon/) (by Thomas Leon Highbaugh).

+### Tabletop Simulator

+Open the game.
+Go to Configuration -> Interface -> Theme Editor and click "Import/Export".
+Now copy the content of apps/tabletop-simulator/tabletop-simulator_cyberpunk-neon.txt

+### Telegram

+Just drop apps/telegram/cyberpunk-neon.tdesktop-theme into the chat and open it.

+### Zim

+If you use Zim you can copy apps/zim/style.conf into ~./config/zim

+`cp apps/zim/style.conf ~./config/zim/`

+## Cursors

+While I have not made those, I recommend using [Breeze Hacked Cursor Theme](https://github.com/codejamninja/breeze-hacked-cursor-theme) (also available via [AUR](https://aur.archlinux.org/packages/breeze-hacked-cursor-theme/))

-### GTK
+## GTK

 There are 3 GTK variants inside the gtk folder.
 The one originally made for this theme was the Materia variant, but you can also install the Numix variant or the Arc Variant.

-Extract Materia-Cyberpunk-Neon.tar.gz into ~/.themes/
+Extract materia-cyberpunk-neon.tar.gz into ~/.themes/

-`tar xzf gtk/Materia-Cyberpunk-Neon.tar.gz -C ~/.themes/`
+`tar xzf gtk/materia-cyberpunk-neon.tar.gz -C ~/.themes/`

 An apply the theme via settings (in KDE = Settings -> Appearance - Application Style)

 Note: You can also edit the theme with oomox with the oomox configuration file provided in this repository.

-### KDE

-You can use the KDE color scheme with any theme, as long as they are **not kvantum themes**.
-For consistency is better to install [Materia-Dark for KDE](https://github.com/PapirusDevelopmentTeam/materia-kde) (or any of the QT versions of the GTK variants) to fit with gtk theme.

-Next you have to copy CyberpunkNeon.colors to ~/.local/share/color-schemes

-`cp CyberpunkNeon.colors ~/.local/share/color-schemes`

-Now change the color scheme in Settings -> Appearance -> Color.
-Don't forget to also change Workspace Theme to Breeze if you want the system to follow the Color Scheme.

-### Icons
+## Icons

-#### Suru++
+### Suru++

 Suru++ includes a Cyberpunk-Neon variant.
 You can use [Suru++ icons](https://github.com/gusbemacbe/suru-plus) (papirus-like) or [Suru++ Asprómauros](https://github.com/gusbemacbe/suru-plus-aspromauros) (monochrome, gradient if wished).
 Refer to the [Suru++ Wiki](https://github.com/gusbemacbe/suru-plus/wiki) for more info.

-#### Papirus Kolorizer
+### Papirus Kolorizer

 Alternatively you can use the papirus-kolorizer.sh script included in this repository **WARNING**: It will replace your existing Papirus icons, if any.
 Refer to [Papirus Kolorizer repo](https://github.com/DarthWound/papirus-kolorizer) for more info.

 ```
-chmod +x papirus-kolorizer.sh
+chmod +x icons/papirus-kolorizer.sh
-./papirus-kolorizer.sh
+.icons/papirus-kolorizer.sh
 ```

 Apply the icons (Papirus-Dark) in system settings (KDE = Settings -> Appearance- Icons.
 Apply icons for GTK applications too in Settings -> Appearance - Application Style).

-#### Linebit
+### Linebit

 Icons at the left of the screenshots are extracted from [Linebit Android Icon Pack](https://play.google.com/store/apps/details?id=com.edzondm.linebit) and then customized one-by-one via KDE Plasma "Edit applications".
 If you need help with those, you can contact me directly for more info at robertoms258@gmail.com

-### Tabletop Simulator

-Open the game.
-Got con Configuration -> Interface -> Theme Editor and click "Import/Export".
-Now copy the content of TabletopSimulator_Cyberpunk-Neon.txt
+## KDE

-### Telegram
+### Plasma colorscheme

-Just drop the cyberpunk-neon.tdesktop-theme into the chat and open it.
+You can use the KDE color scheme with any theme, as long as they are **not kvantum themes**.
+For consistency is better to install [Materia-Dark for KDE](https://github.com/PapirusDevelopmentTeam/materia-kde) (or any of the QT versions of the GTK variants) to fit with gtk theme.

+Next you have to copy kde/cyberpunk-neon.colors to ~/.local/share/color-schemes

+`cp kde/cyberpunk-neon.colors ~/.local/share/color-schemes`

+Now change the color scheme in Settings -> Appearance -> Color.
+Don't forget to also change Workspace Theme to Breeze if you want the system to follow the Color Scheme.

-### Welcome Screen
+### Welcome screen

 I have not make a Welcome Screen for KDE, but I recommend using [Charlie by l4k1](https://store.kde.org/p/1297744).
 The text you need to edit is at line 211 in `~/.local/share/plasma/look-and-feel/org.kde.Charlie.desktop/contents/splash/Splash.qml`

-### Zim

-If you use Zim you can copy my style.conf into ~./config/zim

-`cp style.conf ~./config/zim/`

 ## Terminal